King Kong Theory

 King Kong Theory is a book by filmmaker and novelist Virginie Despentes, first published in French in 2006 by Grasset.
 English-language editions have been published in 2009 by Serpent's Tail and in 2010 by The Feminist Press (both translated by Stéphanie Benson) and in 2020 by Fitzcarraldo Editions (translated by Frank Wynne).

 Title

 The title is a reference to the 2005 film King Kong, directed by Peter Jackson.
 In the first essay of the book, Despentes describes herself as "more King Kong than Kate Moss," saying she is "too aggressive, too noisy, too fat, too rough, too hairy, always too masculine."
 Later, in a section titled "King Kong Girl," she expands on this reading:

+In this film, King Kong becomes a metaphor for sexuality before the separation of the genders politically imposed at the end of the nineteenth century.
+King Kong is beyond male and beyond female.
+It is hooked on the link between man and beast, adult and child, good and bad, primitive and civilized, black and white.
+It is hybrid, before the imposition of the binary.
+The island in the film becomes the potential for ultra-powerful, polymorphic sexuality.
+Just what cinema wishes to capture, display, distort, and in the end destroy.

+— Page 106-107, The Feminist Press edition, 2010.

 Summary

 The book is a blend of memoir, critical theory, and feminist manifesto.
 Despentes discusses a number of episodes in her life, including the reaction to the publication of her novel Baise-Moi and its subsequent film adaptation, which she directed; her time as a sex worker in Lyon and Paris; and her experience and subsequent trauma being gang-raped at the age of 17 while hitch-hiking across France.
 The overarching focus of the book has been described as "the ways in which our experiences of gender, power, and control are bound up in the vast, multifaceted ideology of late capitalism and our lives are organized around satisfying, or disappointing, male desire."